dnedveck/qgs/report1.md

 ### Day length in clocktime

+I want to add in two parts to clock time, the time that I was there in the day, and then later I'm going to calculate the "unaccounted for time", which is the total gleeo.duration in the day - the total clock time for the day.

 ### Personal Time
 I've got a lot of personal time tracked, and I don't really care how much time I spent taking naps, lunches, or breaks.... only that later it is going to play a role in how I will quantify how much time I tracked during the day, and how much I didn't = the time that I wasted and was not productive.